cmdcolin/cactus/doc/mc-pangenomes/10-t2t-apes-mc-2023v2.README.md

 Cactus version: v2.7.1

 Note that this uses the new `--noSplit` option that puts all contigs into one big graph without doing any kind of chromosome decomposition (as was done for the HPRC).
 Also, we're requesting tons of memory (see log for actual usage).
-Most processes don't need so much but the distance indexing takes over a terrabyte for this graph.
+Most processes don't need so much but the distance indexing takes over a terabyte for this graph.

 In terms of graph construction, the 4 orang genomes can be added without much issue (I've tried this on the older assemblies).
 Not sure about the indexing though.